ryanjob42/polyhedral_notes/Integer Set Library (ISL)/Adding ISL JNI Bindings.md

 The repository can be found on GitLab at: https://gitlab.inria.fr/gecos/gecos-tools/gecos-tools-isl/

-As of 11-Jul-2023, the master branch is not the one we want to use.
+As of 23-Jan-2024, the master branch is the one we want to use.
-Instead, we want the `isl-binding-updates` branch.
-You can use the command below to clone the correct branch (without needing to manually check it out after cloning).
+If a different branch is required later on, add the option `-b my-branch` (replacing "my-branch" with the name of the branch) between the `--depth 1` and the URL for the repo (starting with "https").
 Additionally, some of the makefiles have hard-coded paths (relative to your home directory), so it needs to be cloned into the `$HOME/projects/GeCoS/Tools/` directory.